Exploring the Art of Japanese Embroidery

-The pace of classes and the retreat-like atmosphere of Clayhill Arts will allow you the time and space to complete larger pieces across the 3 days.
-By the end of this course you will have developed new insight and practical skills.
-Under Rob’s guidance, you may even gain the confidence to create your own designs using these ancient techniques.
+The pace of the classes and the retreat-like atmosphere of Clayhill Arts will allow you the time to complete larger pieces across the 3 days.
+By the end of this course, you will have developed new insight and practical skills and under Rob’s guidance, you may even gain the confidence to create your own designs using these ancient techniques.

 We have also set up a payment plan, so that you can spread the cost of the sessions over the next 4 months.
 You will find the option for doing this as you enter the checkout page.